Skip to content

 When is the best time for backlog refinement?

-You should review your backlog after your last sprint’s review and before your next sprint planning meeting.
+When you refine your backlog really depends on your team and your workflow.
+Many teams review the backlog after their last sprint’s review and before their next sprint planning meeting.
 Some teams work backlog refinement into their sprint retrospective.
 That said, many teams hold off until they've compiled software KPIs from the last dev cycle.

 Which development frameworks require backlog refinement?